sylvia935/sylvia935.github.io/_pages/cv.md

 Awards and Honors
 ======
-* Gartner Group Graduate Fellowship, University of Florida *2022' & 2023'*
+* Gartner Group Graduate Fellowship, University of Florida, *2022 & 2023*
-* Outstanding Undergraduate Thesis at Anhui University (Top 1% in Class) *2018*
+* Outstanding Undergraduate Thesis at Anhui University (Top 1% in Class), *2018*
-* Academic Excellence Scholarship at Anhui University *2015' & 2016' & 2017'*
+* Academic Excellence Scholarship at Anhui University, *2015 & 2016 & 2017*
-* ‘Merit Student’ at Anhui University *2015' & 2017'*
+* ‘Merit Student’ at Anhui University, *2015 & 2017*